-Enter the end-diastolic volume (mL) and the stroke volume (mL) into the Calculator.
-The calculator will evaluate the End-Systolic Volume.
+Enter the end-diastolic volume and the stroke volume into the calculator (in mL or select another unit).
+The calculator will calculate the End-Systolic Volume.

 End-Systolic Volume Formula